radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 Figure 5: The Token Details section in Postman

-5. Copy this token and decode it for the values needed by the FID server.
+5. Copy this token and decode it for the values needed for configuring a mapping between the token contents and a unique identity in the RadiantOne namespace.
 You can do this at https://jwt.io/.

-6. Keep the decoded token.
-Several values contained within are required for mapping attributes.

 ### RadiantOne Configuration
-This section describes configuring proxy authorization, configuring an ADAP external token validator, and attribute mapping.
+This section describes configuring proxy authorization, configuring an ADAP external token validator, and Claims to FID User Mapping.

 **Configuring Proxy Authorization**